 The trick to getting the attention of a writer or website owner is to be someone they remember.
 You do this by building a relationship before you approach them as I mentioned above.
 Then, you need to create a pitch that reference the reasons why you were following them and how you are going to bring value to their website.
 They know you want a link.
 You don’t even have to mention that.

 Tell them why you like their blog.
 What articles of theirs have you read in the past?
 What ones were your favorite?
 Where can they see some examples of your content?
 This all needs to be explained in 5 – 8 sentences.
 One mistake I see a lot of people make is writing a novel for their pitch email.
 They don’t have time to read huge emails.
 If an email has 10 huge paragraphs it’s going to get deleted.
 You should focus on writing a subject line that will get opened and then slam your point home in just a few short sentences.
 If you are memorable AND brief you will stand a much better chance of receiving a reply.

-Should I pay for links?
+Should I buy guest posts for links?
 Google says this is against their T.O.S.